ADHD and Addiction: Mental Health Treatment at Lumina Recovery

 - Compulsion to Use: An overwhelming need to use substances despite negative consequences.

-- Tolerance and Withdrawal: Needing more of the substance to achieve the same effect (tolerance) and experiencing physical or psychological discomfort when not using it (withdrawal).
+- Tolerance: Needing more of the substance to achieve the same effect.

-- Life Centers Around Substance Use: Spending a significant amount of time obtaining, using, and recovering from the effects of the substance.
+- Life Revolves Around Substance Use: Spending a significant amount of time obtaining, using, and recovering from the effects of the substance.

-Neglect of - Not Meeting Responsibilities: Failing to meet obligations at work, school, or home due to substance use.
+- Neglect of Responsibilities: Failing to meet obligations at work, school, or home due to substance use.

 Treating ADHD and Substance Use Disorder